 You will engage in a community of other curious, exploratory students.

-All students in the Vision Quest program work with the same academic advisor.
+All students in the Vision Quest program work with the same academic advisor and faculty partner.

 Students learn a great deal in and out of the classroom.
 The purpose of Vision Quest is to inform students of the many diverse academic programs.
 It also connects students to services and resources such as Study Abroad, Tutoring, and Career and Internship Services.